Academic performance is a strong predictor of future success including wealth, productivity, and overall health.

 Therefore, understanding all the factors that may impede a child’s academic progress is important.
-A better understanding will lead to the development of appropriate policies to promote academic success in children, thereby increasing their chances at succeeding as adults.
+A better understanding will lead to the development of appropriate policies to promote academic success in children, thereby increasing their chances of succeeding as adults.

 The study included a total of 4,253 students aged 10-11 years (grade 5), from Nova Scotia, Canada.
 Participants completed a set of questionnaires aimed at assessing dietary lifestyle, physical activity, time spent watching television (screen time), and sleeping behaviors.

-In conclusion, the study demonstrated that children who meet the lifestyle behaviour recommendations tend to perform better academically.
-Thus, promoting healthy behaviours in children, like eating a healthy diet, watching less television, and getting enough sleep, are important for academic success.
+In conclusion, the study demonstrated that children who meet the lifestyle behavior recommendations tend to perform better academically.
+Thus, promoting healthy behaviors in children, like eating a healthy diet, watching less television, and getting enough sleep, are important for academic success.

 Written By: Haisam Shah, BSc